Distinguished Ethics Scholars Program

 Successful completion of any pre-approved three credit hour academic course (minimum grade of "C") where ethics is the main focus of the curriculum.
-Courses can be selected from the list below (not all courses may be offered every semester) or you can send course information for a course you believe may be eligible to Rachel Dial at email@example.com to get approval.
+Courses can be selected from the list below (not all courses may be offered every semester) or you can send course information for a course you believe may be eligible to email@example.com to get approval.

 Pre-approved Ethics Classes: